nozzy123nozzy/tinycalltrace/README.rst

 Simply add following code in the file defined __main__,::

-        from tinycalltracer import TinyCallTracer
+        from tinycalltrace import TinyCallTrace

         if __name__ == '__main__':
-                TinyCallTracer()
+                TinyCallTrace()

 And run your scripts, call tree graphs generate in trace-0xXXXXXXX.txt file in your current directory.
 Thease files are call tree graph of each threads.